-The Jewish Home is an established leader in creating specialized Alzheimer’s Disease/Dementia communities.
+The New Jewish Home is an established leader in creating specialized Alzheimer’s Disease/Dementia communities.
 There are dementia communities within our residential skilled nursing homes at our Bronx, Manhattan and Westchester campuses.

 The foundation for Alzheimer’s Disease and dementia care at Jewish Home is the Norma and Joseph Saul Alzheimer’s Disease/Dementia Special Care Unit in the Bronx.
 The center has been nationally acclaimed for its unique approach to caring for Alzheimer’s and dementia patients.

-Dementia special care communities are based on the concept that environment is perhaps the most significant factor affecting the daily lives of Alzheimer’s and dementia patients.
+Our dementia special care communities are based on the concept that environment is perhaps the most significant factor affecting the daily lives of Alzheimer’s and dementia patients.

 The dementia community provides space that is: